m50dkp/trinitycore-docker/next/README.md

 #### General

 - `/containerfs`: this folder will be mounted into the action container as `/hostfs`.
 One way to think about this is that when the docker container is running, reading/ a file in `/hostfs/*` is like reading a file on the system hosting docker.
-- `/action`: A bash script that builds and executes the action container built from `/tc-builder`.
+- `/action`: A bash script that builds and executes the action container from `/tc-builder`.

 #### Containerfs Details